-Gravel fill in water-resistant base courses can be settled but not compressed by tamping.
-Fill containers less full than for CE (contained earth earthbag) so course tops are level.
+Gravel fill in water-resistant base courses is settled but not compressed by tamping.
+Fill gravel bag containers less full than for CE (contained earth earthbag) so course tops don't bulge.

 The end of any bag of contained earth should be overlapped on the course beneath at least 230 mm (9").
 This is a fussy process requiring pre-planning on walls with corners when using separate bags of standard 690- 760 mm (27- 30") lengths (Figure 3).